-The Writer-in-Residence program at Cache Creek Nature Preserve has offered poetry workshops free of charge to the public since its genesis in 2002, which allows area writers unparalleled access to the structure and stability that local workshops promise those who live writing lives.
+The Writer-in-Residence program at Cache Creek Nature Preserve has offered poetry workshops free of charge to the public since its genesis, providing area writers unparalleled access to the structure and stability that local workshops promise those who live writing lives.
 The Cache Creek Conservancy’s visionary understanding of the arts as a mode of environmental stewardship provides the greater Sacramento area with an enriching literary resource for writers at all levels of experience.
 Ours is the only conservancy-sponsored public arts program in the nation–I’m extremely proud to have served as Writer-in-Residence at CCNP since 2005.

 The Preserve is located in rural Yolo County, five miles northwest of downtown Woodland, California.
 More than 130 acres of outdoor classroom are augmented by indoor offices and an antique barn.
 The surrounding habitats include riparian forest, wetlands, willow thickets, open water, heritage oak woodlands, and grasslands bordered on one side by Cache Creek.
 We meet indoors in the Preserve’s education office on cold or rainy winter days, or outdoors in our gorgeous riparian classroom as weather permits, on Thursday mornings during the winter and spring months.